UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

 :download:`file_yielder.py <../examples/context_managers/file_yielder.py>`

-So the ``yield`` is inside the file context manager, so that state will be preserved while the file object is in use.
+So the ``yield`` is inside the file context manager so that state will be preserved while the file object is in use.

 This generator can be used like so: